vlad1111p/DiscordApp/README.md

 # DiscordApp

-(deprecated does not work anymore)
+Edit: (deprecated does not work anymore)

 In order for this to work you need to add .env file in DiscordAPP folder.
 The .env file needs to contain the following: